J-1 Visa Workers Compensation Specialist Jobs

 Does the J-1 visa for a Workers Compensation Specialist role have a cap or lottery?

-No. The J-1 exchange visitor program has no annual cap and no lottery, which distinguishes it from visa categories like H-1B.
+No. The J-1 exchange visitor program has no annual cap and no lottery, which distinguishes it from visa categories like H-1B visa.
 Placements are approved on a rolling basis throughout the year, so your timeline depends primarily on how quickly your host employer and designated sponsor finalize the training plan and complete the DS-2019 issuance process.

 What does a J-1 training plan need to include for this occupation?